Jae Park: Departure from Day6 and official solo debut (2021–present)

-On December 31, 2021, Park announced via Twitter that he will be taking a hiatus from his promotions after 6 years as a member of Day6.
+On December 31, 2021, Park announced via Twitter that he would be taking a hiatus from his promotions after 6 years as a member of Day6.
 The same day, JYP Entertainment announced that Park would be leaving the band and ending his exclusive contract with the company for personal reasons.

 On April 8, 2022, Park released a single titled "Car Crash" on music streaming platforms, starring gaming streamers Valkyrae and Kyedae from 100 Thieves in its music video directed by John Lee.
 This release marked his official solo debut.

-On April 11, 2022, Park released the music video for the song "Sincerely," on YouTube.
-"Sincerely," was later included on his second EP, Smiling in Insomnia, in April 2023.
+On April 11, 2022, Park released the music video for the song "Sincerely", on YouTube.
+"Sincerely", was later included on his second EP, Smiling in Insomnia, in April 2023.

 On May 25, 2022, Park released his second "Mindset Collection" through the platform Dive Studios.

 Park performed at Head in the Clouds Festival 2022 on August 20 to 21, 2022 at Brookside at the Rose Bowl in Pasadena, California.

 On October 28, Park performed as a guest artist at the MAX - North America Tour 2022 show at The Wiltern in Los Angeles, California.

 For the first time in his solo career, Park performed as a headliner artist at Head in the Clouds Festival 2022, which took place at Community Park PIK2 in Jakarta, Indonesia on December 3 to 4, 2022.

 In December 2022, Park embarked on his first Asia Tour with 2 shows: one at Clapper Studio in Taipei, Taiwan on December 6, 2022 and another at Gateway Theatre in Singapore on December 8, 2022.

 On December 8, 2022, Park released a single, "Typical Story", on streaming platforms.
 The song was later included on his debut EP, Laughing in Insomnia in February.

 Park performed as a headliner artist at Head in the Clouds Festival 2022, which took place at SM Festival Grounds Parañaque City in Manila, Philippines on December 9 to 10, 2022.